Auriium/AUtils/readme.md

 # Maven integration

-C'mon, you should know what to do with these
+C'mon, you should know what to do with these (Add dependency to dependencyManagement, repository to repositories)

 ```
     <dependency>